ottozastrow/indexAnyFrontend/standlet/docs/docs/clinical evaluation and clinical investigations/Article 78 - Coordinated assessment procedure for clinical investigations.md

 procedure in respect of such refusal.</p>
    <p class="norm">11.&nbsp;&nbsp;Each Member&nbsp;State concerned shall
- notify the sponsor through the electronic system referred to in Article&nbsp;73 as to whether the clinical investigation is authorised, whether it is authorised subject to conditions, or whether authorisation has been refused.
+ notify the sponsor through the electronic system referred to in [[[[Article&nbsp;73](../clinical evaluation and clinical investigationsArticle 73 - Electronic system on clinical investigations.md)](../clinical evaluation and clinical investigationsArticle 73 - Electronic system on clinical investigations.md)](../clinical evaluation and clinical investigationsArticle 73 - Electronic system on clinical investigations.md)](../clinical evaluation and clinical investigationsArticle 73 - Electronic system on clinical investigations.md) as to whether the clinical investigation is authorised, whether it is authorised subject to conditions, or whether authorisation has been refused.
 Notification shall be done by way of one single decision within five days of the transmission, pursuant to